needle-mirror/com.unity.netcode/Documentation~/command-stream.md

 - Copy input to command buffer (client loop)
   - Take current input data component and add to command buffer, also recording current tick.
 - Apply inputs for current tick to input component data (server or prediction loop)
-  - Retrieve inputs from command buffer for current tick and apply to input component.
-With prediction multiple input values could be applied as prediction rolls back (see [Prediction](intro-to-prediction.md)).
+  - Retrieve inputs from the command buffer for the current tick, and apply them to the input component.
+With prediction, multiple input values can be applied as prediction rolls back (refer to [Prediction](intro-to-prediction.md)).
 - Process input system (server or prediction loop)
   - Take current input component and process the values.
 This usually happens in `PredictedSimulationSystemGroup`.

-The first and last steps are the same as with the single-player input handling, and these are the only systems you need to write/manage.
-An important difference, with netcode-enabled input, is that the processing system can be called multiple times per tick as previous ticks (rollback) are handled.
+The first and last steps are the same (as with the single-player input handling), and these are the only systems you need to write/manage.
+An important difference - with Netcode-enabled input - is that the processing system can be called multiple times per tick, as previous ticks (rollbacks) are handled.

 ### Example code